-Irritants within your home’s environment can cause the skin to breakout or increase the effects of eczema, rashes, and itching.
+Irritants within your home’s environment can cause the skin to break out or increase the effects of eczema, rashes, and itching.
 Some skin rashes and irritation can be caused by dust mites, dander, or Mildew that is in the air.

-Since reducing the humidity in your home can reduce dust mite colonies, dander, and other irritants that collecting on furniture or under fabrics.
+Reducing the humidity in your home can reduce dust mite colonies, dander, and other irritants that collecting on furniture or under fabrics.

 The same skin irritants, which can float in the air, can cause irritation to the lungs.
 Irritants in the air can cause an increase in cough, feelings of a closing throat, and tightening in the chest.
 Breathing problems can lead to more serious issues, such as heart palpitations, feelings of weakness and exhaustion, difficulty swallowing, chest pains, fevers, and changes in the voice that are permanent.